bgonzalezbustamante/local-gov-indicators/README.md

 We use `R` version 4.1.0 (2021-05-18) -- "Camp Pontanezen".

-Required `R` libraries are: WIP.

-We recommend that users import the data directly using the code below or, if they wish, run exploratory data analysis code from the root directory using the `R` project `e-gov-index.Rproj`.

-### Import Data

-#### R Code

-WIP

-#### Python Code

-WIP

-### Replication Instructions

-WIP

-### Codebook

-WIP

 ## License

 The content of this project itself is licensed under a [Creative Commons Attribution 4.0 International license (CC BY 4.0)](LICENSE-CC.md), and the underlying code used to format and display that content is licensed under a [GNU GPLv3 license](LICENSE-GPL.md).
-In particular, the codebook has been compiled with XeLaTeX using a code licensed under an [LPPL v1.3c license](LICENSE-LPPL.md).
+In particular, the codebook will be compiled with XeLaTeX using a code licensed under an [LPPL v1.3c license](LICENSE-LPPL.md).

 The above implies that the data sets may be shared, reused, and adapted as long as appropriate acknowledgement is given.
 In addition, the code may be shared, reused, and adapted as long as the source is disclosed, the changes are stated, and the same [GNU GPLv3 license](LICENSE-GPL.md) is used.